 Crispy on the outside and tender on the inside, these fried croquettes made with braised beef make great party appetizers.
+This recipe is adapted from Tasting Rome: Fresh Flavors and Forgotten Recipes From an Ancient City by Katie Parla and Kristina Gill.

 - 1 lb. beef shin, trimmed